stesilva/MDSBW_Project/README.md

 4. **New Model Fairness Analyses**
    - Verifies two fairness metrics based on the test dataset and the new predicted label
    - Report findings of the two metrics

+## Part 3: Privacy Analysis
+### Features
+1. **Assessing the Current State of Sensitive Attributes**
+   - Extract the preprocessed data on attributes Age and Sex
+   - Compute the cross-tabulation

+2. **Applying Local Differential Privacy Technique**
+   - Apply local differential privacy using randomised response
+   - Select the most appropriate values for truth probabilities
+   - Create a private dataset

+3. **Dataset Comparison**
+   - Compute cross-tabulation for private dataset
+   - Calculate the absolute and relative errors in comparison with the original dataset

+4. **New Model Evaluation**
+   - Split the private dataset as in Part 1
+   - Train and evaluate the same model with private data
+   - Report findings

 ### Usage
 ```python